admin-shell-io/aasx-package-explorer/src/Notes_V3.md

   is called “statement” in contrast to “value”.
 This is a little bit confusing.
   Should we add at least some note “add statement as” .. ???????

-* Property/valueId is still KeyList instead of Reference

 ## Done (w.r.t. recently V3.0)